Rainbow Row — Charleston, South Carolina

 SC Picture Project | Charleston County | Rainbow Row

 As charming as these homes are now, such was not always the case.
 Facing the Cooper River, many of the buildings served as stores situated along the wharves with living quarters above.
 Following the Civil War, they were left to fall into disrepair.
 During the 1920s, Susan Pringle Frost, who formed what is now known as the Preservation Society of Charleston, bought six buildings for the sake of restoring them.
-Though she was financially unable to renovate the buildings herself, the Legges stepped in and began the process a few years later.
+Though she was financially unable to renovate the buildings at that time, the Legges stepped in and began the process a few years later.

 It has been suggested by some locals that the houses were painted in the various pastel colors so that intoxicated sailors coming in from the port could remember which houses were their own.
 Another legend claims that these buildings belonged to merchants and were painted various colors to indicate what goods were sold in which buildings.
 Though many myths persist regarding the vibrant colors that adorn these buildings, those strolling down East Bay Street can simply thank Dorothy Legge for her lively taste in exterior paint.